esoreq/Day_one/_episodes/04-week.md

 ```
 ![png](../fig/output_39_1.png)

-Our focus this week was on covering the concept of a pipeline and givi
+The focus of this week was to teach you how to build a modular pipeline to organize your preprocessing steps in a reproducible and transparent manner.
+You can experiment with this approach and apply it to other aspects of this data set, other datasets, and your own.
+The topic of feature engineering and domain expertise will be discussed next week.